Emblem of Brunei: Personal emblem of the Sultan

 After the Constitution was enacted in 1959 the Sultan of Brunei adopted a different emblem from the emblem of state, in that the two hands were superseded by two golden sejant cats (kuching emas).

-At his coronation in 1968, Sultan Hassanal Bolkiah used a crown (mahkota) with an original design due it is based on the brocade turbans used by previous sultans.
+At his coronation in 1968, Sultan Hassanal Bolkiah used a crown (mahkota) with an original design, based on the brocade turbans used by previous sultans.
 It is made of precious metal, decorated with pendilia and a sarpech consisting of a crescent-and-ten-pointed star and topped with a seven-pointed ornament.

-An excerpt from the Quran in Arabic text is inscribed upon the crescent, the opening verse of the surah Al-Mulk: تَبَارَكَ الَّذِي بِيَدِهِ الْمُلْكُ; Tabāraka al-ladhī bi-yadihi al-mulku, meaning "Blessed is the One in Whose Hands rests all authority".

-Around 1999 a highly elaborate achievement was adopted.
-It maintained the inscribed crescent, since that time vert, and the winged umbrella as core elements but the Sultan's crown was added over them.
-This set is surrounded by a garland of ears paddy or and is displayed the name of God (Allah) in chief.
+This design was incorporated into a highly elaborate achievement which was promulgated in 1999 as the personal emblem of Sultan Hassanal Bolkiah.
+It maintained the inscribed crescent, now vert, and the winged umbrella as core elements but with the Sultan's crown added over them.
+This set is surrounded by a garland of ears paddy or, with the word Allah (God) inscribed in Arabic script in chief.
+The crescent bears the opening verse of the surah Al-Mulk in Arabic: تَبَارَكَ الَّذِي بِيَدِهِ الْمُلْكُ; Tabāraka al-ladhī bi-yadihi al-mulku, meaning "Blessed is the One in Whose Hands rests all authority".
 On the yellow standard of the Sultan, the emblem is all red.